Wolf3s/xbmc4xbox-python/python/Doc/extending/newtypes.rst

 * when we know that deallocation of the object [#]_ will not cause any calls back into our type's code

-* when decrementing a reference count in a :c:member:`~PyTypeObject.tp_dealloc` handler when garbage-collections is not supported [#]_
+* when decrementing a reference count in a :attr:`tp_dealloc` handler when garbage-collections is not supported [#]_

 We want to expose our instance variables as attributes.
 There are a